DendraScience/dendra-colors/README.md

 2. Clone this repo.

-3. Make this project directory the current directory, i.e. `cd dendro-colors`.
+3. Make this project directory the current directory, i.e. `cd dendra-colors`.

 4. Install modules via `npm install`.

 5. If all goes well, you should be able to run the predefined package scripts.

+## TODO

+- [ ] Write tests